TobiasErbacher/adv_topics_nlp/README.md

 # Advanced Topics in Machine Learning: Natural Language Processing
-Authors: Jonathan Bella, Alessia Berarducci, Jonas Knupp, Tobias Erbacher
+Authors: Jonatan Bella, Alessia Berarducci, Jonas Knupp, Tobias Erbacher

 This repository contains the codebase for a question-answer system based on the [Medical Meadow Medical Flashcards dataset](https://huggingface.co/datasets/medalpaca/medical_meadow_medical_flashcards), related to the paper "[MedAlpaca - An Open-Source Collection of Medical Conversational AI Models and Training Data](https://arxiv.org/pdf/2304.08247.pdf)".
 This project was conducted as part of the **Advanced Topics in Machine Learning** course at Università della Svizzera italiana in the autumn semester 2024/2025.